jonnor/ESC-CNN-microcontroller/report/report.md

 * preventing and reducing environmental noise where necessary
 * preserving environmental noise quality where it is good

-The Directive requires Member States to prepare and publish noise maps and noise management action plans every 5 years for:
+The Directive requires Member States to prepare and publish noise maps and noise management action plans every 5 years for urban areas and major road, railways and airports.

-* agglomerations with more than 100,000 inhabitants
-* major roads (more than 3 million vehicles a year)
-* major railways (more than 30.000 trains a year)
-* major airports (more than 50.000 movements a year, including small aircrafts and helicopters)

 The Directive does not set limit or target values, nor does it prescribe the measures to be included in the action plans.
 This is up to authorities of each individual Member State.

-However, Environmental Noise Directive defines *indicators* for noise pollution:

-$L_{den}$: Designed to assess overall annoyance.
-It refers to an annual average day, evening and night period of exposure.
-Evening are weighted 5 dB(A) and a night weighting of 10 dB(A).
-Indicator level: 55dB(A).

-$L_{night}$: Designed to assess sleep disturbance.
-It refers to an annual average night period of exposure.
-Indicator level: 50dB(A).

-In Norway, the coverning legislation for noise pollution is Forurensningsloven[@Forurensningsloven], which implements the EU directive.

 ## Health impact